Gardner–Salinas braille codes

-The Gardner–Salinas braille codes are a method of encoding mathematical and scientific notation linearly using braille cells for tactile reading by the visually impaired.
+The Gardner–Salinas braille codes are a proposed method of encoding mathematical and scientific notation linearly using braille cells for tactile reading by the visually impaired.
 The most common form of Gardner–Salinas braille is the 8-cell variety, commonly called GS8.
 There is also a corresponding 6-cell form called GS6.

 The codes were developed as a replacement for Nemeth Braille by John A. Gardner, a physicist at Oregon State University, and Norberto Salinas, an Argentinian mathematician.
+However, 15 years later Nemeth code was still the standard, with no further change as of 2024.

 The Gardner–Salinas braille codes are an example of a compact human-readable markup language.
 The syntax is based on the LaTeX system for scientific typesetting.

 Table of Gardner–Salinas 8-dot (GS8) braille

 The set of lower-case letters, the period, comma, semicolon, colon, exclamation mark, apostrophe, and opening and closing double quotes are the same as in Grade-2 English Braille.

 Digits

 Apart from 0, this is the same as the Antoine notation used in French and Luxembourgish Braille.

+Sources disagree on 0.
+Both claimed forms are presented above.
+The second is the ISO form.
+Note however that ISO is concerned only with a one-to-one assignment between 8-dot braille and ASCII, and so has no particular connection to Gardner–Salinas braille.